daoshengmu/mozDevDoc/Creating_XPCOM_components.md

     'typelib/xpt/tests',
 ]

-#  Can't build internal xptcall tests that use symbols which are not exported.
+#  Can not build internal xptcall tests that use symbols which are not exported.
 #TEST_DIRS += [
 ..
 ..